DriftwoodPalace/Dragon-Portfolio/_posts/2020-10-01-introducing-lanyon.md

 This implementation of the portfolio is targeted at European investors.
 We have different laws in Europe and it's usually fairly simple to invest in hedge funds and other actively managed funds that's needed to implement the dragon portfolio the best way.
 As I'm Swedish I'm doing it from my perspective with Swedish krona (SEK) as the unit of account.
 But I believe all instruments should be available in all EU-countries (and the SEK is fairly closely following the Euro, so results should be similar).

 I, myself, plan to put at least 80% of my net worth in to this portfolio and hold it for 30 years+.
 So any critique or suggestions for how to improve my implementation of the portfolio is welcome.
 I am not a professional investor, so this is not investment advise.
-Do your own research etc. If you want to contact me, feel free to do so [@DriftwoodPalace](https://twitter.com/DriftwoodPalace) on Twitter.
+Do your own research etc. If you want to contact me, feel free to send a mail to Ek1n@protonmail.com.

 Lets get going with [Portfolio construction](/Dragon-Portfolio/portfolio-construction).
 You can select any subject you like in the sidebar (click **☰**) to the left.